-Revenues from operating leases are recognized on a straight-line basis over the contract terms.
+Revenues from operating leases are recognized on a straight-line basis over the lease term.
 When lease payment is variable, it is accounted for as income in profit or loss in the period when the changes in facts and circumstances on which the variable payment is based occur.
-Initial direct costs of operating leases are being deferred and amortized as a straight-line basis over the life of the related lease.
+Initial direct costs of operating leases are being deferred and amortized as a straight-line basis over the lease term.